Chymyst/chymyst-core/docs/concurrency.md

 For implementing a GUI, a good recursive FRP (Level 3) framework is a must.
 Raw Akka actors are not necessary but could be used instead of FRP.

-If your task is to _implement_ an alternative to Spark (Level 1) or to Scala streams (Level 2), you need a higher-powered framework, and possibly a Level 4 if you need fine-grained control over resources.
+If your task is to _implement_ an alternative to Spark (Level 1) or to Scala streams (Level 2), you need a higher-powered framework, and possibly a Level 4 if you need fine-grained control over threads.